-- Online Courses (typically 8 weeks in length, some summer courses may be 5 weeks)

-- Residencies (conducted each January with online follow-up)

-- Directed Independent Studies (1-6 units)

-- Directed Field Practicums (1-6 units)

-- Conferences (1-3 units)

-- Block courses (3-7 units each)
+- Campus based courses (Master of Church Music only) - Online Courses (typically 8 weeks in length, some summer courses may be 5 weeks) - On-site Intensives (conducted each January with online follow-up) - Internships (we have several church partnerships that involve yearlong residential internships) - Directed Independent Studies (1-6 units) - Directed Field Practicums (1-6 units) - Conferences (1-3 units) - Block courses (3-7 units each)

 Student Handbook See the Student Handbook for details regarding departmental practices and policies.
-Course Schedules are available through the administrative office or university website.
+Course schedules are available through the administrative office or university website.

-ABHE and WSCUC Accreditation The M.A. in Ministry degree has been accredited by WASC Senior College and University Commission (WSCUC) In 1974 and 2007, as well as the Association for Biblical Higher Education (ABHE) in 2006).
+ABHE and WSCUC Accreditation The M.A. in Ministry degree has been accredited by WASC Senior College and University Commission (WSCUC) in 1974 and 2007, as well as the Association for Biblical Higher Education (ABHE) in 2006).
 The M.Div. degree has been accredited by WSCUC in 2015 and ABHE in 2015.

 Special Student Status Special Student Status is a category of admission into the Graduate Ministry program for students who lack an accredited undergraduate degree.
 The Ministry Department can admit up to 10% of its active students into this category.
-Prospective students with unaccredited undergraduate degrees should first check with admissions personnel to see whether their unaccredited institution might be approved by Hope, in which case this category is not necessary.
+Prospective students with unaccredited undergraduate degrees should first check with admissions personnel to see whether their unaccredited institution might be approved by HIU, in which case this category is not necessary.